Back Massage for Relaxation

 A back massage, as the name indicates, is simply a massage for the back.
-Many back massages are likely to be given as part of a Swedish massage, which is the main form of full-body massage.
+Many of these are likely to be given as part of a Swedish-style, which is the main form of full-body.

 However, you can also feel free to order a back massage alone.
-If your back is the only thing you are interested in getting massaged, there is no reason whatsoever to not specifically order a back massage.
+If your back is the only thing you are interested in getting massaged, there is no reason whatsoever to not specifically order one.

-The answer is that back massage has many of the same benefits as massage therapy generally.
-As with full-body Swedish massage, back massage leads to improved blood flow and circulation within the body.
+Back massage has many of the same benefits as massage therapy generally, including improved blood flow and circulation within the body.

-Like other forms of massage, back massage works by applying pressure to muscle fibers to get them to relax.
-If you get a Swedish massage, you are likely to experience a few different techniques for the back massage portion: long, sweeping strokes to promote relaxation, followed by kneading techniques to deepen the feeling, and then rhythmic tapping, friction, and rapid rubbing to produce warmth and to loosen the tissue.
+Like other forms, massage for your back works by applying pressure to muscle fibers to get them to relax.
+If you get a Swedish massage, you are likely to experience a few different techniques for the back portion: long, sweeping strokes to promote relaxation, followed by kneading techniques to deepen the feeling, and then rhythmic tapping, friction, and rapid rubbing to produce warmth and to loosen the tissue.

-If you have a long history of back pain, a back massage is a great way to promote healing and increase your range of motion.
-Back massage has positive, healing effects on tight, weak, or atrophied tissue, and can help these tissues to recover even after a long period of pain and dysfunction.
-In some cases, athletes with back muscle strain have found that back massage improves joint flexibility.
+If you have a long history of back pain, a massage is a great way to promote healing and increase your range of motion.
+Massage has positive, healing effects on tight, weak, or atrophied tissue, and can help these tissues to recover even after a long period of pain and dysfunction.
+In some cases, athletes with back muscle strain have found that massage improves joint flexibility.

-Massage can also lead to higher levels of the endorphinsserotonin and dopamine, better known as the “feel-good” chemicals.
-When you experience positive, happy feelings, your brain is dosing on serotonin, and that is exactly what occurs during a great back massage.
+Massage can also lead to higher levels of the endorphins, serotonin and dopamine, better known as the “feel-good” chemicals.
+When you experience positive, happy feelings, your brain is dosing on serotonin.

 The Back Massage Experience

-As with full-body massages, most back massages involve dressing down and covering with a drape.
-The reason for this is that massage is more effective when the area being massaged is exposed.
+Most massages involve dressing down and covering with a drape.
+The reason for this is that this therapy is more effective when the area being massaged is exposed.
 However, you should feel free to express your preference to your therapist: it is perfectly fine to get one fully-clothed if that is what you feel more comfortable with.

 Once you are lying down, the therapist will begin.
-As with full-body massage, they will use a variety of techniques to promote relaxation and help you enjoy yourself.
-The experience will differ to some degree depending on whether you are getting a Swedish massage, a deep-tissue massage, or an Ashiatsu massage, but whatever you get, expect it to be relaxing.
+As with full-body, they will use a variety of techniques to promote relaxation and help you enjoy yourself.
+The experience will differ to some degree depending on whether you are getting a Swedish, deep-tissue, or an Ashiatsu massage, but whatever you get, expect it to be relaxing.

-You may also have an interest in massage add-ons, such as aromatherapy and hot stones.
-Aromatherapy is something you can get with any kind of massage: it involves the use of very fragrant therapeutic oils to add to the relaxation of the experience.
+You may also have an interest in add-ons, such as aromatherapy and hot stones.
+Aromatherapy involves the use of very fragrant therapeutic oils to add to the relaxation of the experience.

 Hot stones are another popular add-on which many people enjoy.
 The stones are smooth and flat, and they are heated to promote relaxation of the muscles, but not so hot as to be scalding.
 This is a common add-on with a Swedish full-body massage.

-Whatever you choose, be sure to give feedback during the massage to help your therapist tailor your back massage experience to best fit your needs.
-Remember, massages should be custom: don’t be afraid to make sure your experience is special.
+Whatever you choose, be sure to give feedback to help your therapist tailor your experience to best fit your needs.
+Remember: don’t be afraid to make sure your experience is special.

-Here at About Touch, we use the power of back massage to help you experience relaxation and well-being.
-If our site came up when you were looking for a back massage, we’d love to hear from you.
+Here at About Touch, we use the power of massage to help you experience relaxation and well-being.
+We’d love to hear from you.